shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 License

-MIT License.
-See LICENSE.
+This project is licensed under the MIT License — see the LICENSE file for details.

 ⸻

 Contact

+For questions or contributions, please contact:

-* Shayan Mostafaei — shayan.mostafaei@ki.se
+* Dr. Shayan Mostafaei: shayan.mostafaei@ki.se
-* Sara Hägg — sara.hagg@ki.se
+* Prof. Sara Hägg: sara.hagg@ki.se